-(2) Options are granted at an exercise price equal to the fair market value of the Company's Common Stock, as determined by reference to the closing price reported by the NASDAQ Stock Market LLC on the date of grant.
-Because Mr. Rhea J. Posedel owned more than 10% of the Company's outstanding Common Stock at that time, the exercise price of any incentive stock option granted to him was set at a 10% premium above the market price on the date of the grant.
-Non-qualified stock options may have been granted to Mr. Posedel at the market price on the date of grant.
+(2) Options are granted at an exercise price equal to the fair market value of the Company's Common Stock, as determined by reference to the closing price reported by the Nasdaq Capital Market on the date of grant.

 (3) These options generally expire either five or seven years from the date of grant.